 - Damaged facial nerves can be incredibly painful and cause numbness in the gums, lips, tongue, or jaw

 Wisdom Teeth Removal Surgery

 At Lehman & Menis Dental Implant and Oral Surgery Specialists, we take the time to answer all of your questions and make you feel comfortable about your treatment details.
 We will take 3D scans and discuss your anesthesia options during the consultation.

 During Your Procedure

-On the day of your procedure, it is possible that you will be instructed to take certain medications that we will have prescribed to you in advance to help minimize post-operative discomfort and swelling.
-Your doctor will administer the chosen form of anesthesia and extract the wisdom teeth.
+Your surgeon will administer the chosen form of anesthesia and extract the wisdom teeth.
 Then, your surgeon will administer local anesthesia to your surgical sites to ensure comfort and allow adequate time to travel home and rest.
 The procedure typically takes about 60 minutes to complete.

 After Your Procedure

 If you had general anesthesia or IV sedation, you can expect to be sleepy for a significant portion of the day.
 The local anesthesia will wear off once you are home, and you may require prescription pain medication for continued comfort.
 Over-the-counter medications like ibuprofen may be sufficient.
 Your post-operative instructions will guide you along your recovery journey, and you can always contact us with any questions.